The FAQ is work-in-progress. Many answers need polishing and mostly links need to be added

 An overview over the different Sardana components is shown in the following figure:

 How do I install Sardana?

 The Sardana SCADA system consists of different components which have to be installed:

 The complete sardana installation instructions can be found here.

 Refer to the user documentation on TaurusGUI for more details on how to work with panels

 The central idea of the Sardana SCADA system is to execute procedures centrally.
 The execution can be started from either:

-- Procedures can also be executed in specific GUI s and specific Taurus widgets.
-The API to execute macros from python code is documented here <LINK>.
+Procedures can also be executed in specific GUI s and specific Taurus widgets.
+The API to execute macros from python code is documented in

 A very common type of procedure is the scan where some quantity is varied while recording some other quantities.
 See the documentation on the Sardana Scan API